vdhamer/Photo-Club-Hub-HTML/.github/README.md

 From a purely technical perspective, Photo Club Hub and Photo Club HTML could be implemented as one repository with two different targets on two different platforms.
-Despite hving code overlap, they are currently split to lower the barrier to contribute on either.
+Despite hving code overlap, they are currently split into two repos to lower the barrier to contribute on either.
 Until that code is factored out into a package, it will require some manual effort to keep the two in sync.

 ## Roadmap